 Tip 3: Take advantage of your independence

 Speak to your husband and tell him that while he’s out, you also want to share with your group of friends or family.
-It will help you stay active and not feeling somehow alone by staying at home.
+It will help you stay active and not feel somehow alone by staying at home.

 Tip 5: Set some norms